HugoBlox/hugo-blox-builder/README.md

 - **Multi-user** - Each author gets their own profile page
 - **Privacy Pack** - Assists with GDPR
 - **Stand Out** - Bring your site to life with animation, parallax backgrounds, and scroll effects
+- **One-Click Deployment** - No servers.
+No databases.
+Only files.

 ## Color Themes

-Academic is available in different color themes and font themes.
+Academic comes with **day (light) and night (dark) mode** built-in.
+Click the sun/moon icon in the top right of the [Demo](https://academic-demo.netlify.com/) to see it in action!

+Choose a stunning color and font theme for your site.
+Themes are fully customizable and include:

 | `default` | `ocean` | `forest` | `dark` |
 | --- | --- | --- | --- |